SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-07-ivermectin-revenant.md

   us worry about the general applicability of the results?
 - __Unbalanced sample:__  The sample was quite  unbalanced, by an order of magnitude:
   1,072 ivermectin patients vs 40,536 remdesivir patients.
-While this reflects current practice (ivermectin kind of "underground" vs remdesivire standard of care in the early pandemic), it worries me.
+While this reflects current practice (ivermectin kind of "underground" vs remdesivir standard of care in the early pandemic), it worries me.
     <img src="{{ site.baseurl }}/images/2022-03-07-ivermectin-revenant-epid.jpg" width="400" height="126" alt="Groenwald &amp; van Smeden @ Epidemiology: Efficient sampling in case-control studies" title="Groenwald &amp; van Smeden @ Epidemiology: Efficient sampling in case-control studies" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
   - _Case/Control Sampling:_ It would have been more usual to do some sort of case-control